-CPA Ontario offers five preparatory examination dates per year that best meet your schedule.
-Ensure you enrol for your examination within 12 months of your preparatory course enrolment.
+CPA Ontario offers four preparatory examination dates per year that best meet your schedule.
+Ensure you attempt your examination within 12 months of your preparatory course start date.

-The Semester 3 (June) CPA preparatory course examinations are scheduled to take place in person at writing centres across Canada.
+The CPA preparatory core course examinations will take place in person at writing centres across Canada.
 The examinations will be held in a similar manner to pre-pandemic examinations, with additional safety measures in accordance with the public health guidelines.
-The examinations dates are currently scheduled for June 15 and 16.
+Non-core course examinations will be in-person until the end of 2023.

 Refer to the following resources for information on in-person examinations: